12. Multipath Fading¶

 - Fast Fading: The channel changes very quickly compared to the length of one packet.
 Forward error correction, combined with interleaving, can combat fast fading.

 There are also two types of fading from a frequency domain perspective:

 Frequency Selective Fading: The constructive/destructive interference changes within the frequency range of the signal.
 When we have a wideband signal, we span a large range of frequencies.
 Recall that wavelength determines whether it’s constructive or destructive.
 Well if our signal spans a wide frequency range, it also spans a wide wavelength range (since wavelength is the inverse of frequency).
-This means we can get different channel qualities in different portions of our signal (in the frequency domain).
+Consequently we can get different channel qualities in different portions of our signal (in the frequency domain).
 Hence the name frequency selective fading.